sourcegraph/about/handbook/product/rollout_process.md

 # Rollout Process

 The rollout process consists of *Pre-Launch* phase and *Deployment* phase.
+We can push changes to Sourcegraph.com when we want as we own the deployment process.
+For enterprise instances of Sourcegraph.com, we push a new release monthly and our clients decode to upgrade to the latest release when they want.

 ### Sourcegraph.com